Crown International Pictures: Home media

-In 1964 Crown packaged several of the features that it released or had acquired rights to become part of a package of the Westhampton Film Corp.
+In 1964, Crown packaged several of the features that it released or had acquired rights to become part of a package of the Westhampton Film Corp.
 American television production company Desilu entered film syndication in 1964 by acquiring the rights to show Crown International films as part of the "Westhampton Feature Package".
-In the 1970s Crown released films for syndication through Gold Key Entertainment, which was a division of Vidtronics, Inc.
+In the 1970s Crown released films for syndication through Gold Key Entertainment, which was then a division of Vidtronics, Inc.

 Many of Crown's releases have been released to DVD on BCI Home Entertainment's Welcome to the Grindhouse, Starlite Drive-In Theater and Drive-In Cult Classics series.
 Several Crown films have been shown on Mystery Science Theater 3000.
 Since Navarre Corporation's closing of its subsidiary BCI Home Entertainment, DVD distribution of Crown's library has transferred to Mill Creek Entertainment.
 Most of the television rights to Crown's library are today owned by Lionsgate via their 2005 acquisition of Modern Entertainment.